jahez07/learnin4romDrSreeni/LSTM/RNN_LSTM.md

 2. **input gate**: controls the amount of information passes into the cell state.
 3. **output gate**: controls the amount of information passed to the next cell.

+Information flows through the path, and Gates let information through the cell state.<br>
+**Why Sigmoid?** <br>
+Sigmoid can output 0 to 1, it can be used to forget or remember the information.
+* 0: Forget everything
+* 1: Let everything from last cell through.

+**Why tanh** <br>
+To overcome the vanishing gradient problem. tanh's second derivative can sustain for a long range before going to zero.
+Also good for adding weight.

+##